Frequent Questions: Saltonstall-Kennedy Grant Program

 Within 45 days of the pre-proposal due date, NOAA will inform the authorized representative identified on the SF-424, based upon their pre-proposal, if the Saltonstall-Kennedy Program encourages or discourages submission of a full proposal.
 Regardless of if you are encouraged or not encouraged, all those who submit complete and timely pre-proposals and meet all requirements are eligible to submit full proposals.

-Where can I get a copy of the Funding Opportunity and the application forms necessary to apply for a funding opportunity?
+Where can I get a copy of the Notice of Funding Opportunity and the application forms necessary to apply for a funding opportunity?

-You can access and download the Saltonstall-Kennedy Funding Opportunity and grant application forms directly from the Grants.gov web page.
-Search for Opportunity number NOAA-NMFS-FHQ-2020-2006111.
+You can access and download the Saltonstall-Kennedy Funding Opportunity and grant application forms directly from the grants.gov web page.
+Search for Opportunity number NOAA-NMFS-FHQ-2021-2006561.

 How long does the registration process take?